montoash/nhl_prediction_gpt/README.md

 **Built for accuracy.
 Designed for production.
 Optimized for insights.**

-*When you need the best NFL predictions, you need state-of-the-art algorithms.*
+*When you need the best NHL predictions, you need state-of-the-art algorithms.*